emanuelhuber/RGPR/README.md

 - [X] ASCII (**\*.txt**):
 - [ ] [SEG-Y](https://en.wikipedia.org/wiki/SEG-Y) file format (**\*.sgy**) -> **we are working on it**

-### Current limitations

-[RGPR](http://emanuelhuber.github.io/RGPR) only support reflection data such as surface-based GPR data (no support for cross-borehole GPR data)

 ### Yes, you can contribute

 **This is an ongoing project.**

-To report bugs, contribute to the development of [RGPR](http://emanuelhuber.github.io/RGPR), see [how to contribute](https://github.com/emanuelhuber/RGPR/blob/master/CONTRIBUTING.md).
+To report bugs and contribute to the development of [RGPR](http://emanuelhuber.github.io/RGPR), see [how to contribute](https://github.com/emanuelhuber/RGPR/blob/master/CONTRIBUTING.md).

 If you have any questions, comments or suggestions, feel free to contact me (in english, french or german):